User guide

 valid_and_quarantined_df = dq_engine.apply_checks(input_df, checks)

-Method 2: Using yaml config
+Method 2: Using metadata config (yaml/json)

 import yaml